Graphs definition

 Nodes

-A node is described by a an identifier (needed to refer to nodes in edges definitions) and a feature structure: a finite list of pairs (feature_name, feature_value).
+A node is described by a an identifier (needed to refer to nodes in edge definitions) and a feature structure: a finite list of pairs (feature_name, feature_value).

 In many linguistic structures, the notion of word order plays a crucial role.
-To take this into account, in a Grew graph, nodes are split in two disjoint subsets:
+To take this into account, nodes in a Grew graph are divided into two disjoint subsets:

-- totally ordered nodes (in general the words of some sentence)
+- totally ordered nodes (generally the words of a sentence)

 In the node creation command add_node